Tachytaenius/Alive/docs/tiles.md

 - Basic soil (topping) with grass (super topping).
 - Stone foundation (topping) with a wall (super topping).

+Configurations of tiles that would not be able to exist:
+- A grate on top of bedrock.
+- Flowing liquid in the super toppign layer.

 When mining tiles, chunks of the part that you are mining will be taken off the tile and added to the game world, probably randomly selected.
 Each chunk would be its own inventory item.
 A chunk would be little more than a consituents table that maps material definitions to their counts, adding up to a constant size.